Eurovision Song Contest 2009: Georgian entry disqualification and withdrawal

 After being placed to compete in the first semi-final on 12 May, a national final was held in Georgia to select its entry.
-The selected entry, Stephane & 3G with "We Don't Wanna Put In", gained coverage and controversy due to perceived political connotations within its lyrics relating to Russian Prime Minister Vladimir Putin.
+The selected entry, "We Don't Wanna Put In" by Stephane & 3G, gained coverage and controversy due to perceived political connotations within its lyrics relating to Russian Prime Minister Vladimir Putin.
 The EBU rejected the song due to these political connotations, calling it a clear breach of the contest's rules.
 The EBU then asked the Georgian broadcaster Georgian Public Broadcaster (GPB) on 10 March to change either the lyrics of the song, or to select a new song to compete for the country.
 GPB refused to change the lyrics or the song, claiming that the song contained no political references, and that the rejection by the EBU was due to political pressure from Russia.
-As such, GPB withdrew Georgia from the contest on 11 March.
+As such, GPB withdrew from the contest on 11 March.
 The band admitted the political content of the song and their intention was just to embarrass Putin in Moscow.